Andrew Vaughn Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.76 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (5.75).

-- Athletics pitchers combine to allow the fifth-most home runs in baseball (172 total, 1.4 per game).
+- Athletics pitchers combine to give up 175 total home runs at a clip of 1.4 per game (fifth-most in the league).

+- Neal takes the mound for his first start of the season for the Athletics.

+- The 34-year-old righty has seven appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.